vaishnavanS/Resume_Matcher/README.md

 ---

-## Why I Built This
-I noticed that recruiters often spend a lot of time scanning resumes manually, and job seekers struggle to figure out if their resume fits a role.
-This project is my attempt to automate that process in a lightweight way, while also practicing text processing and web app development.

----

 ## Features
 - Upload a resume file and paste a job description.
 - Extract keywords and skills from both documents.